tpfbill/mr-moneybags-v1.x/docs/manuals/ADMINISTRATOR_GUIDE.md

-# Nonprofit Fund Accounting System - Administrator's Guide (v9.0)
+# Mr-Moneybags-v1.x - Administrator's Guide (v1.x)

 ## 1. Introduction and Scope

-Welcome to the Administrator's Guide for the Nonprofit Fund Accounting System.
+Welcome to the Administrator's Guide for the Mr-Moneybags-v1.x.
 This document provides comprehensive instructions for system administrators responsible for deploying, managing, and maintaining the application.

 This guide is intended for technical users with command-line access to the server environment.
 It covers installation, configuration, security, maintenance, and troubleshooting for both traditional Linux and Docker-based deployments.
-For end-user functionality, please refer to the `nonprofit-accounting-user-guide.html`.
+For end-user functionality, please refer to the `mr-moneybags-user-guide.html`.

 ---